AMERICAN RED CROSS

 2020 Chapel Hill Rd, Suite 30, 919-286-1964, website

 Our local Catholic Charities runs the Durham Community Food Pantry in the Lakewood Shopping Center.
 If you are in need, stop by, register, and if you qualify, receive a week’s worth of groceries to take home.
 In addition to food, they also have diapers and other supplies (just ask).
 Once you’re in the system, you can stop by the food pantry once every 30 days.
 The hours are: Wednesdays 10am–1pm and 5–7pm, and Thursdays 10am–1pm.
-Services are offered in both English and Spanish.
+Services are offered in English, Spanish, and French.
 Call for more info.

 CITY OF DURHAM